Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Introduction

 \subsection{Neural Networks}

-Neural networks (NNs) are a type of machine learning algorithm formed from differentiable functions that improve by propagating the loss using differentiation, called backpropagation \citep{rumelhart1986learning}.
-NNs are formed from layers of specialised types of neurons such as linear, convolutional, and recurrent.
+Neural networks are a type of machine learning algorithm formed from differentiable functions with free weights, called neurons, where a group of neurons form a layer, which can have different types, such as linear, convolutional and recurrent.
+The weights within a neural network are tuned by propagating the loss through the weights using differentiation to minimise the loss \citep{rumelhart1986learning}.

-\textbf{Linear} or feedforward neural networks (FNNs) have hidden layers composed of neurons that calculate the weighted sum of the neurons in the previous layer \citep{svozil1997introduction}.
+\textbf{Linear layers} are composed of neurons with output $y_i$ that calculate the weighted sum of the neurons in the previous layer, $x_i$, as shown in equation~\ref{eq:linear}, where $\theta_i$ is the bias of the $i$th neuron and $w_{ij}$ is the weight of $x_j$ for the $i$th neuron \citep{svozil1997introduction}.

-\textbf{Convolutional neural networks} (CNNs) learn spatial features by sliding a kernel of weights across an input.
-The output is calculated from the weighted sum of the inputs within the receptive field of the kernel at that step \citep{li2021survey}.
-A convolutional layer can include several kernels, each optimising for a different feature set.
+\textbf{Convolutional layers} learn spatial features by sliding a kernel of weights across an input.
+Figure~\ref{fig:convolution} shows the convolution of the input (blue input) with a $3\times3$ kernel of weights (orange kernel) to produce the output (pink output) by calculating the weighted sum of the inputs within the receptive field of the kernel at each step \citep{li2021survey}.
+The stride defines the number of values the kernel moves between each step, so Figure~\ref{fig:convolution} shows a stride of one.
+A convolutional layer can include several kernels, each optimising for a different feature set; therefore, the output can contain several channels of different feature maps.

-\textbf{Recurrent neural networks} (RNNs) were introduced by \cite{hopfield1982neural} to learn sequential relationships from an input $x$.
-The output of a neuron $y_t$ at step $t$ is the weighted sum of a value from the input, $x_t$ and the value from the output of the neuron that used the previous input, $y_{t-1}$.
-However, RNNs can suffer from vanishing gradients, in which the gradients go to zero, or conversely exploding gradients, which diverge to large values. \cite{cho2014properties} proposed gated recurrent units (GRUs), a modified RNN which improves gradient flow back to the input efficiently.
+\textbf{Recurrent layers} were introduced by \cite{hopfield1982neural} to learn sequential relationships from an input $\textbf{x}$, where the $t$th neuron in the layer produces an output, $y_t$, from the weighted sum of one value from the input, $x_t$ and the value from the output, $y_{t-1}$, of the $t-1$ neuron that used the previous value from the input sequence, $x_{t-1}$.
+However, recurrent layers can suffer from vanishing gradients, in which the gradients go to zero, or conversely exploding gradients, which diverge to large values. \cite{cho2014properties} proposed gated recurrent units, a modified recurrent network which improves gradient flow back to the input efficiently.